mhasnat/JCSA_RM_Image_Seg/README.md

 **Load** data/samples files name: **rgbd\_info\_1.mat** and **rgbd\_info\_2.mat** <br>

 ## Application:
 This segmentation method has been used to segment/analyze RGB-D images captured by the Microsoft Kinect camera.
-For details and other possible applications please see the reference.
+For details and other possible applications please see the references.

 ## Results to compare:
 **JCSD\_RM\_Results.zip** file contains the results of applying JCSA-RM [1,2] method on the NYU depth database (NYUD2) [3].
 Each result file consists of _segmentation_ - labels of pixels and _final scores_ – VoI, BDE, PRI and GTRC for the 1449 NYUD2 [3] images in half scaled (down) image.